 Why is Aviation Important?

-When people think of aviation, their first thought is either pilot, flight attendant or air traffic control.
+When people think of aviation, their first thoughts are pilot, flight attendant or air traffic control.
 Think again!

 There is so much more to this field than meets the eye.
 And there are more opportunities for careers than ever before.